Ishita-max15/candidate-screening-system/README.md

 A full-stack web application that conducts intelligent, personalised technical interviews using **Retrieval-Augmented Generation (RAG)**.
 Candidates upload their résumé, select a target role, and receive a fully customised AI-driven interview — grounded in role-specific knowledge from real textbooks.

-Built as part of the **PGAGI AI/ML & Backend Engineering Internship** assignment.

 ---